ontolex/frequency-attestation-corpus-information/index.md

 </aside>

-The example shows an orthographic variation (in the original writing system, Sumerian Cuneiform sux-Xsux, and its Latin transcription sux-Latn).
+The example shows an orthographic variation (in the Latin transcription).
 It is slightly simplified insofar as the ePSD2 provides individual counts for different periods and only three of six orthographical variants are given.
 Note that these are orthographical variants, not morphological variants (which are not given in the dictionary).

 <div class="entity">